 - Be clear!
-Your partner can't read your mind so if a boundary is important to you, speak up. - Don't push.
-People can have all sorts of reasons for maintaining a physical boundary in a relationship, whether something as simple as they just don't like doing something to something more intense as they were sexually assaulted and that behavior triggers them to remember the assault. - Always ask for consent.
+Your partner can't read your mind.
+If a boundary is important to you, speak up. - Don't push.
+People can have all sorts of reasons for maintaining a physical boundary in a relationship.
+It could be as simple as they just don't like doing something to something.
+Alternatively, it could be more intense as they were sexually assaulted and that behavior triggers them to remember the assault. - Always ask for consent.
 An absolute yes and an absolute no are usually easier to understand than a "sometimes."
 If you or your partner are sometimes okay doing something, and sometimes not okay, how will you be able to tell when that is?
 Only by asking.

-Say, "Relationships of all kinds require good communication - family relationships, friendship - but when it comes to intimate and sexual relationships, it's even more important.
-We all communicate in different ways, but it's important to communicate - before, during and after a sexual encounter."
+Say, "Relationships of all kinds - family relationships, friendships, ect. - require good communication.
+However, when it comes to intimate and sexual relationships, communication is even more important.
+Although we all communicate in different ways, it's important to communicate before, during, and after a sexual encounter."
 (5 minutes)